Fundamental constants: from measurement to the universe, a window on gravitation and cosmology

-In Section~\ref{subsec12} we recall this relation and in particular the link with the universality of free fall and then highlight the connection with cosmology and the dark sector in Section~\ref{subseccosmo}.
+In Sect.~\ref{subsec12} we recall this relation and in particular the link with the universality of free fall and then highlight the connection with cosmology and the dark sector in Sect.~\ref{subseccosmo}.
 We then consider two theoretical topics.
-First, Section~\ref{section-theories} describes the {\em dynamical aspects}, that is the way to make constants dynamical, hence introducing gravity theories beyond General Relativity.
-Then, Section~\ref{subsec5.3} addresses the {\em structural issue} of the connection between the variations of several constants as the consequence of unification.
+First, Sect.~\ref{section-theories} describes the \emph{dynamical aspects}, that is the way to make constants dynamical, hence introducing gravity theories beyond General Relativity.
+Then, Sect.~\ref{subsec5.3} addresses the \emph{structural issue} of the connection between the variations of several constants as the consequence of unification.
 It must also describe the computation of the effective parameters required to interpret experiments and observations in terms of fundamental constants, focusing on nuclear and atomic physics.
 Then, we describe and summarize the various constraints that exist on the variation of non-gravitational constants and of the gravitational constant respectively in Sections.~\ref{section3} and~\ref{section4}.
-Section~\ref{subsec81} describes the most popular models used to analyze the different constraints in a consistent way.
-We finish by a discussion on their spatial variations in Section~\ref{section-spatial} and then on the possibility to understand their numerical values in Section~\ref{section5}.
+Sect.~\ref{subsec81} describes the most popular models used to analyze the different constraints in a consistent way.
+We finish by a discussion on their spatial variations in Sect.~\ref{section-spatial} and then on the possibility to understand their numerical values in Sect.~\ref{section5}.